-The remaining effects comprise a series of smaller positive and negative items
+The remaining effects comprise a series of positive and negative items.

-The negative impact of changes to operating assumptions (approximately 9 million Euro) is mainly due to higher maintenance expense parameters for the banking business.
+The negative impact of changes to operating assumptions (approximately 76 million Euro) is mainly due to higher maintenance expense parameters.

-The positive impact of economic variances and assumption changes (approximately 358 million Euro) is due to the new economic environment, particularly as regards the reference rates and implied inflation rates, and in economic experience variances mainly relating to a return higher than expected on invested assets for both the Life and Asset Management businesses.
+The negative impact of economic variances and assumption changes (approximately 722 million Euro) is due to the economic environment, particularly as regards the reference rates and implied inflation rates and in economic experience variances mainly relating to a lower market value of the assets in 2011.

-The value added by new life business in the period was 72 million Euro of which 12 million Euro related to business distributed by Fibanc in Spain.
+The value added by new life business in the period was negative for approximately 2 million Euro of which (33) million Euro related to Freedom, 11 million Euro related to Pension Plans, 9 million Euro related to other unit-linked policies and 12 million Euro related to Spanish business.

-The value added by new asset management business in the period of 69 million Euro, almost entirely related to business distributed in Italy.
+The value added by new asset management business in the period of 126 million Euro, almost entirely related to business distributed in Italy.

-New Italian banking business added 64 million Euro, related mostly to proprietary mortgages and new Freedom current accounts.
+New Italian banking business added 28 million Euro, related mostly to proprietary mortgages, Freedom current accounts and structured bonds.